Gowanus Canal: Industrial heyday and massive pollution

 Despite its relatively short length, the Gowanus Canal was a hub for Brooklyn's maritime and commercial shipping activity.
 At its busiest, as many as 100 ships a day transported cargo through it.
 In addition, the industrial sector around the canal grew substantially over time to include stone and coal yards; flour mills; cement works, and manufactured gas plants; tanneries, factories for paint, ink, and soap; machine shops; chemical plants; and sulfur producers.
 All of these industries emitted substantial water and airborne pollutants.
 Chemical fertilizers were manufactured along the canal soon after the Civil War.

 Coal processing had been a dominant industry since 1869.
 By the late 19th century, there were 22 coal plants with frontage on the canal.
 Coal plants along the upper canal used large amounts of water in the conversion of coal to coke, liquids and gases.
 Coal gas was soon used for heating, light, and factory power.
 Coke was used to make steel.
 Wastewater and coal tar (now known to be a source of carcinogens) were dumped back into the canal.
 Brooklyn's slaughterhouses dumped blood and other wastes into the canals.

-There was no through-flow of water and the canal was open at only one end, in the hope that the tides would be enough to flush the waterway.
-But with the canal's wooden and concrete embankments, the strong tides of fresh diurnal doses of oxygenated water from New York Harbor were barred from flowing into the channel.
+There was no through-flow of water and the canal was open at only one end, but the hope was that tides would be enough to flush the waterway.
+With the canal's wooden and concrete embankments, the strong tides of fresh diurnal doses of oxygenated water from New York Harbor were barred from flowing into the channel.
 With the high level of development in the Gowanus watershed area, excessive nitrates and pathogens are constantly flowing into the canal, further depleting the oxygen and creating breeding grounds for the pathogens responsible for the canal's odor.
 Water quality measures of the concentration of oxygen in the canal were just 1.5 ppm, well below the minimum 4 ppm needed to sustain life.
 The canal water took on a reddish-purple color, and a colloidal mixture described as "black mayonnaise" accumulated on its bottom.

 In 1887, the New York State Legislature closed the Bond Street outflow point.
 By 1889, pollution in the Gowanus Canal had become so bad that the Legislature appointed a commission to study ways to ameliorate the canal's condition.
 It concluded that the canal would be best off if it were closed to commercial traffic and then covered-over.
 The commission also called the canal "a disgrace to Brooklyn" because of the foul smells arising from the waterway.